The core principle

 Nothing a model produces becomes authoritative on its own.
 Evodira has two points where a human is explicitly in control:

-Gate one — verification.
+Gate two: verification.
 Extracted claims are routed to a human reviewer with their confidence score and sources attached.
-Knowledge is published only when a reviewer verifies it, under the approval rules your installation sets.
+Knowledge becomes answerable only when a reviewer approves it, and certified only when a reviewer publishes it, under the approval rules your installation sets.
 Weak or contested claims can be returned, flagged, or rejected.

 Verifiable provenance, not opaque scores